AlexisAtioNet/ationetdevconnect/README.md

 - [Entities API Specifications](http://api.ationet.com/Help)

 ## Interfaces
-> This API is responsible for implementing specific messages for integrations with ERP, these messages have more logic and processing than a typical standard CRUD message.
+> This API is responsible for implementing specific messages for integrations with ERP, these messages have more logic and processing than a typical standard CRUD operation message.
 - [Interface API Specifications](AN-Native_Interface_Protocol-Spec.md)

 ## Inventory Module